jiangsheng/jiangsheng.github.io/docs/games/frontmission/index.rst

 --------

 Tanks are not that necessary because melee usually don't carry short or long weapon so they can get high def parts without worrying much about engine overload. agility exp is the hardest to get in this game, though, and hero level formula uses exp from all categories, so everyone needs agility xp. don't bother counterattacking in the game, just guard in the enemy turn.

+The agility xp you get by guarding is scaled to the level at the beginning of the battle, thus if you build agility xp earlier, you will get more xp.
+The first mission has no lose condition and enemy damage is low, perfect time to build agility.

 tank lineup in the order of guarding defence: